muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### -d &lt;folder&gt;
 Sets a non-default location for the storing and loading of cached game resources.
 This is what is referred to in the docs as the *localdb resource cache*.
 By default this folder is set to `~/.skyscraper/dbs/[platform]`.
 Don't change this unless you have a good reason to (for instance if you want your cache to reside on a USB drive).
-The folder pointed to should be a folder with a Skyscraper `db.xml` file and its required subfolders inside of it (`covers, `screenshots` etc.).
+The folder pointed to should be a folder with a Skyscraper `db.xml` file and its required subfolders inside of it (`covers`, `screenshots` etc.).

 NOTE!
 If you wish to always use a certain location as base folder for your localdb resource cache (for instance a folder on a USB drive), it is *strogly* recommended to set this in the config.ini file instead.
 Read more about config.ini [here](CONFIGINI.md).
 ###### Example(s)